doniyor2109/redux-lightweight/README.md

 #### `createUpdater(Updater)`

-Creates reducer and action creators for given Updater class
+Creates reducer and action creators for given Updater class.
+Receives class that has `state` property and methods.

 ###### EXAMPLE